TONSolutions/react-twa-boilerplate/README.md

 Install the package: `npm install @tonsolutions/telemetree-react --save` or `yarn add @tonsolutions/telemetree-react`

-import the lib and wrap your app with the provider ([How to get your keys](https://docs.ton.solutions/docs/community-support)):
+import the lib and wrap your app with the provider (you obtain these credentials on a [Dashboard](https://app.telemetree.io)):

 ```js
 import { TwaAnalyticsProvider } from '@tonsolutions/telemetree-react'